10% of Our Income Dedicated to Outreach

 - ZIP LOCK/RESEALABLE PLASTIC BAGS-GALLON SIZE (to package the items in)

-Canned and dry goods are collected throughout the year for KirkCare, a local food pantry providing for individuals within the Kirkwood School District attendance area.
-If you want to help, bring nonperishable food items and place them beneath the bulletin board in the Gathering Area.
-In addition to contributing food, members of KUCC serve on the KirkCare board and assist in the Christmas Food Distribution.
+SUMMER NEEDS AT KIRKCARE – Canned and dry goods are collected throughout the year for KirkCare, a local food pantry providing for individuals within the Kirkwood School District attendance area.
+These supplies become even more important during the summer when children are not receiving meals at school.
+Please bring unexpired, unopened nonperishable food items and place them beneath the bulletin board in the Gathering Area.
+Monetary donations can be made by writing a check to KUCC and writing KirkCare on the memo line.

 Habitat for Humanity